Diaconescu's theorem: Finitude

 In turn, the pairing $\{U,V\}$ is also elusive.
 It is in the surjective image of the domain $2$, but regarding choice assignments it is not known how explicit value-assignments for both $U$ and $V$ can be made, or even how many different assignments would have to be specified.
 So there is generally no (set) definition such that a constructive theory would prove that joint assignment (set) to be a choice function with domain $\{U,V\}$.
 Note that such a situation does not arise with the domain of choice functions granted by the weaker principles of countable and dependent choice, since in these cases the domain is always just $\mathbb N$, the trivially countable first infinite cardinal.

 Adopting the full axiom of choice or classical logic formally implies that the cardinality of $\{U,V\}$ is either $1$ or $2$, which in turn implies that it is finite.
-But a postulate such as this mere function existence axiom still does not resolve the question what exact cardinality this domain has, nor does it determine the cardinality of the set of that functions possible output values.
+But a postulate such as this mere function existence axiom still does not resolve the question what exact cardinality this domain has, nor does it determine the cardinality of the set of that function's possible output values.